idhika22/projects/README.md

-this project is a digital clock created using html,css and javascript
+this project is a multiplication app created using html,css and javascript